Photo of an ancient cryptographic device, looking a bit like a steam-punk calculator.

 Photo by Christian Lendl / Unsplash

-In this article, I'll analyze the speed of execution, size, and entropy of zero-knowledge proofs for the BBS+ Signature Scheme, as described by the v6 draft submitted to the Internet Research Task Force.
+In this article, I'll analyze the speed of execution, size, and entropy of zero-knowledge proofs for the BBS Signature Scheme, as described by the version 06 draft submitted to the Internet Research Task Force.

 The BBS Signature Scheme